The Third Man Theme: Background

-The prominence of the "Third Man Theme" in the film developed gradually during its editing.
+The prominence of "The Third Man Theme" in the film developed gradually during its editing.
 Carol Reed initially envisioned Karas' music as being integrated with an orchestral score.
 The film's editor Oswald Hafenrichter ultimately prevailed in convincing Reed to weave Karas' unaccompanied theme throughout the film.
 So prominent is "The Third Man Theme" that the image of its performance on the vibrating strings of the zither provides the background for the film's main title sequence.

 The full soundtrack album was ready for release when The Third Man came out, but because of a perceived lack of interest, labels instead focused on the catchy main theme and released it as a single.
 More than half a million copies of "The Third Man Theme" record were sold within weeks of the film's release.
 The tune was originally released in the UK in 1949, where it was known as "The Harry Lime Theme".
 Following its release in the US in 1950, "The Third Man Theme" spent 11 weeks at number one on Billboards US Best Sellers in Stores chart, from April 29 to July 8.
 Its success led to a trend in releasing film theme music as singles.
 A guitar version by Guy Lombardo also sold strongly.
 Chet Atkins and Eddie Cochran also recorded it.
 Four more versions charted in the US during 1950.
-According to Faber and Faber, the different versions of the theme have collectively sold an estimated forty million copies.
+According to Faber & Faber, the different versions of the theme have collectively sold an estimated forty million copies.

 The zither-based Anton Karas version excerpted from the film soundtrack was released by Decca in 1949 across Europe with different catalog numbers.
 It was a 10-inch 78 rpm single with "The Harry Lime theme" on the A side and "The Cafe Mozart Waltz" on the B side.
 This became the most common version heard by European listeners.